Disaster recovery plan: Find MoJ data

 Note: due to an implementation bug, as of 2024-09-03 the snapshot backups are taken every other morning, meaning the oldest backup is 12-13 days old, and that the most recent backup can be up to 48 hours old.

-• survey data, which should be retained where possible
+- survey data and reported issues, which should be retained where possible

 Scope